-Program "Čačkalica" with guest Raško Ramadanski curator at museum Bečej who is talking about hypothesis that Stefan The First Crowned minted matapan type coins similar to Venetian matapan possibly as early as or before 1214 as that is when Serbian money is first mentioned in a document dated 1214, which goes in line with our research and work.
+In the program "Čačkalica", guest Raško Ramadanski, curator at the museum Bečej, is talking about king Stefan The First Crowned matapan type coins similar to Venetian matapan coins, possibly minted as early as or before 1214 as that is when Serbian trade andmoney is first mentioned in a document dated 1214, which goes in line with our research and work.

-And a new discovery a first Serbian coins minted by a Earl John (Jovan) Vladimir the ruler of Duklja, the most powerful Serbian principality of the time, from around 1000 to 1016, also in line with research by my friend and colleague Robert Kavazovic, first 2 images provided by him.
-Last one was sold on Roma Numismatics London auction in 2017 for 2000 euros plus auction fees.
+And a new discovery by my friend and colleague Raško Ramadanski of a first Serbian coins minted by a Earl John (Jovan) Vladimir the ruler of Duklja (today area of modern Montenegro and north Albania) the most powerful Serbian principality of the time, from around 1000 to 1016, also in line with the research by my friend and colleague Robert Kavazovic, first 2 images below provided by him.
+Last one was sold on Roma Numismatics London auction in 2017 for £2000 plus auction fees.
+It was found on the border between Montenegro and Albania which is exactly the location of medieval Duklja state and sold to Italian buyer who then brought it to London auction house.

 First copper coin is 18,5mm, 2,04g and third one from auction is 20mm, 2,59g.

-There were 2 other Vladimir rulers, Bulgarian and Russian, but as they both used Cyrillic description on their coins with royal references and Bulgarian ruler was against Christianity, these coins below are almost certainly from a Serbian ruler.
+There were 2 other Vladimir rulers, Bulgarian and Russian, but as they both used Cyrillic description on their coins with royal references and Bulgarian ruler was against Christianity so he wouldn’t use cross on the coins, these coins below are almost certainly from a Serbian ruler.

 Fascinating collection of coins in Peoples museum Belgrade Serbia.